W.G. Bagnall Ltd was established in 1870 in Castle Street, Stafford. Bagnall's first locomotive was produced in

 AREVA is Number 1 worldwide in the overall provision of reactors and services.

-The companies operate against a background of future world requirements and strategies for power by 2030:
+The companies are now operating against a background of future world requirements and strategies for power by 2030:

 Electricity demand will grow by a factor of two